claudiomenghi/CHIA/README.md

 The tool is developed as a <code>Maven</code> multi-module project.
 It is composed by different modules which encapsulate different parts of the CHIA logic.
 The core of the framework is the [<code>CHIAFramework</code>](https://github.com/claudiomenghi/CHIA/tree/master/CHIA/CHIAFramework) Module.

+The CHIA javadoc is available at <a href="https://claudiomenghi.github.io/CHIA/">https://claudiomenghi.github.io/CHIA/</a>

 ## Installing CHIA

 To install CHIA: